 What you need to know about personal loans with Citizens Bank

-Citizens Bank personal loans are designed for borrowers with reasonably strong credit who want to borrow at least $5,000 and don’t want to worry about upfront or one-off fees, such as an application fee or late fees.
-If you prefer to apply for a loan in person, you’ll need to visit a branch in one of the 1 states where Citizens Bank has offices.
-But if online-only works for you, you can apply through the lender’s online division, Citizens One.
+Citizens Bank personal loans are designed for people with reasonably strong credit who want to borrow at least $5,000 and don’t want to worry about upfront or one-off fees, such as an application fee or late fees.

 High loan minimum

-Citizens Bank offers unsecured personal loans ranging from $5,000 to $50,000.
-While that’s nice if you need a large loan, you’ll have to look elsewhere if you need just a few thousand dollars or less.
+Citizens Bank offers unsecured personal loans ranging from $5,000 to $15,000.
+That means you’ll have to look elsewhere if you need just a few thousand dollars or less.

-But if that range fits your needs, know that repayment terms with Citizens Bank are relatively flexible, with periods ranging from three to seven years.
+But if Citizens Bank’s loan amounts fit your needs, know that the lender’s repayment terms are relatively flexible, ranging from three to seven years.

 Generous rate discounts, fewer fees